Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Objective

-This guide provides instructions on how to create a customer edge (CE) site using F5® Distributed Cloud Console and Amazon Web Services (AWS) Console and deploy to an AWS virtual private cloud (VPC).
-For more information on a CE Site, refer to F5 Distributed Cloud - Customer Edge.
+This guide provides instructions on how to create a Customer Edge (CE) Site using F5® Distributed Cloud Console and Amazon Web Services (AWS) Management Console and deploy to an AWS virtual private cloud (VPC).

 Important: This guide does not provide instructions on how to deploy an F5® App Stack Site.